TonyKennah/ChoiceApp/README.md

 This project uses Spring Boot DevTools for a better development experience.
 Once you start the application with `mvn spring-boot:run`, you can:
 - **Backend Changes**: Simply save a Java file, and the application will automatically restart.
 - **Frontend Changes**: After saving a `.tsx` or `.css` file, run `mvn package` in a separate terminal.
 DevTools will detect the new static files and automatically reload your browser.

+## Continuous Integration

+This project uses GitHub Actions to automate the build and test process.
+On every push and pull request to the `main` branch, the following actions are performed:

+- The full Maven project is built using `mvn clean package`.
+- Automated tests for the backend are executed to ensure code correctness and stability.